 Implement facets

-A search interface often includes facets that allow the end user to narrow down a query to a specific subset of result items by selecting one or more dynamic filter values.
-This article provides guidelines for properly implementing facets on your own, assuming that you can’t use the JavaScript Search Framework in your custom search integration with Coveo.
+A search interface often includes facets that allow the user to narrow down a query to a specific subset of result items by selecting one or more dynamic filter values.
+This article provides guidelines for implementing facets on your own, assuming that you can’t use the Coveo JavaScript Search Framework or the Atomic or Headless libraries in your custom search integration with the Coveo Platform.

 Standard facet actions

-The following table lists some of the most frequent actions you may want to make available in a facet implementation.
+The following table lists some actions that you may want to make available in a facet implementation.

 facetSelect / documentField